 History of the Merchant Marines

-The merchant marine ships were mostly used during wartime, where they would transport cargo and troops from place to place as part of a Naval convoy.
+Merchant marine ships were mostly used during wartime.
+They would transport cargo and troops from place to place as part of a Naval convoy.

 Merchant marine ships provided a lot of services during World War II.
-Merchant marine ships transported two hundred billion pounds of material during this time, much of which was lost during battles.
+They transported two hundred billion pounds of material during this time, much of which was lost during battles.